-Swedes may be known for their prowess on the water, but this wasn’t always the case.
-In 1625, the Swedish king and a Dutch master shipbuilder set out to forge Vasa, the most powerful warship in the Baltic.
-Three years later, and a mere 1,300 meters from shore, Vasa toppled over and sank to the bottom of the sea.
 There it remained until the 1950s when the colossal wreck was discovered and eventually raised.
-98% of the original vessel, including masts and sails, remains frozen in time.
+98% of the original shop, including masts and sails, remains frozen in time.
 Sweden’s greatest boondoggle has given the world its only preserved 17th century ship.
 It is on display at the Vasa Museum along with the the bones and personal effects of some of the men and women who perished in the disaster.
 The whole thing is tragically fascinating.

 The Vasa Museum and Skansen are both located on Djurgarden island.
 Another big draw on Djurgarden is the ABBA Museum, which is dedicated to the famous Swedish pop group.
 For some reason I decided to skip this fun-sounding museum and have regretted it ever since.

 If you want to cover a lot of ground – er, sea – an “Under the Bridges of Stockholm” boat tour is a good option.
 We cruised under 15 of Stockholm’s bridges and through one of the locks that regulates the surrounding water level.
-The two hour-and-15-minute journey was accompanied with highly informative factoids delivered via personal headsets, and I thought it was worth the ticket price.
-Sit on the right side of the boat for the best view, and be sure to bundle up as the air blowing through the windows can be quite chilly – even in July!
+The two ride was accompanied with highly informative factoids delivered via personal headsets, and I thought it was worth the ticket price.
+Sit on the right side of the boat for the best view, and be sure to bundle up as the air blowing through the windows can be quite chilly – even in summer!

 Tell me: What do YOU think are the best things to do in Stockholm?